Their own inspirational words shine a light on the secrets of success of 4 of Britain’s best businesspeople.

 Secret of Success No 3 – Become an ethical business

 “If you think you are too small to have an impact, try going to bed with a mosquito”Anita Roddick, Former CEO, Body Shop

 Anita Roddick founded an ethical business long before this became fashionable.

 In so doing, not only did she create a global retail brand, she also changed the way that an entire industry operated – forever.

 From the outset, Anita believed that business could be a force for good in the world.

 As a result, Body Shop became a pioneer in promoting fair trade with third world countries.
 Famously, its products have never used ingredients tested on animals.

 Anita sold her business in 2006 for £652 million pounds to global cosmetics giant L’Oréal,

 Such was Anita’s influence on the industry that by this time L’Oréal in common with other cosmetics businesses had already followed Body Shop’s lead and abandoned testing on animals.

-Success Secret No 4 – Go ahead, take that first step – just do it!
+Secret of Success No 4 – Go ahead, take that first step – just do it!